SoberHomes provides structured sober living in Reno and Sparks for adults ready to practice sobriety and accountability.

 Welvida’s broader work builds on decades of healthcare innovation experience focused on patient engagement, patient-centered care, behavioral health, and treatment adherence.

-David Parpart, DC has worked for more than 30 years across recovery, healthcare leadership, housing, and health-technology innovation.
-His earlier healthcare innovation work focused on patient engagement, patient-centered care, and treatment-adherence solutions.
-That work earned awards and finalist recognition in national healthcare innovation programs associated with Wellmark Blue Cross Blue Shield, Sanofi, Palo Alto Medical Foundation, Boehringer Ingelheim / Health 2.0, and Keiretsu Forum.
+Their healthcare technology innovation work, ImpactMeds, focused on improving medication adherence and patient engagement.
+The work earned awards and finalist recognition in national healthcare innovation programs associated with Wellmark Blue Cross Blue Shield, Sanofi, Palo Alto Medical Foundation, Boehringer Ingelheim / Health 2.0, Keiretsu Forum, and Health Information Technology Labs.

-That decision led to the formation of Welvida, built around two connected initiatives:
+That question led to two connected initiatives.

 Structured sober living and recovery housing in Reno and Sparks, Nevada.